discoveryjs/json-ext/README.md

 Works the same as [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) but takes `chunkEmitter` instead of string and returns [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

-> NOTE: `reviver` paramenter is not supported yet, but will be added in next releases.
+> NOTE: `reviver` parameter is not supported yet, but will be added in next releases.

 When to use:
 - Huge JSON needs to be parsed (e.g. >500MB on Node.js)
-- Needed to reduce memory pressure. `JSON.parse()` needs to recieve the entire JSON before parsing it.
+- Needed to reduce memory pressure. `JSON.parse()` needs to receive the entire JSON before parsing it.
 With `parseChunked()` you may parse JSON as first bytes of it comes.
 This approach helps to avoid storing a huge string in the memory at a single time point and following GC.

 [Benchmark](https://github.com/discoveryjs/json-ext/tree/master/benchmarks#parse-chunked)